 identifying the real (not assumed) issues that led up to the event

 recognising what needs and wants were not being met.

 It can of course be a painful process, but your couples counsellor can help to mediate any difficult emotions and encourage open communication.

 Doesn’t a couples counsellor force you to stay together?

 Not at all.
 A couples counsellor is there to create a safe space for you to communicate with each other and find the best solution for both of you.
-Sometimes that is breaking up.
-A therapist can make the process of ending a relationship healthier and kinder, so that there are less negative repercussions.
+If that is breaking up, a therapist can make the process of ending a relationship healthier and kinder.
 Given how long bad breakups can go on and fester, that’s not such a bad investment!